top of page

 My assumption was that if reports behaved more like editable documents instead of static exports, ThreatQ could better support reporting within the product.

-To test that assumption, I created an early concept and prototype and used it in customer calls.
 I wanted to understand where reporting fit into analysts’ day-to-day workflows, whether richer editing would actually solve the problem, and what kinds of report structures and audiences the product needed to support.

 Full-page editor concept